BenniN/rlcard/rlcard/games/wizard/docs/algorithms_in_rlcard.md

 2. Trick Plane: First Trick Card
 3. Trick Plane: Second Trick Card
 4. Trick Plane: Third Trick Card

-In this case the temporal information of the trick is still kept.
-For the last card of the trick obviously there is no encoding needed, because until that state the trick is already played and a new trick has begone.
-The 4.
-Plane may also be skippable.

 #### Alternative 2